Faieee/final_project/README.md

 - The purpose of this comparison is to show what the average income is in some of the countries the participants are from vs the income in the United States.

+### Further investigation / What to do differently next time
+- We answered the question well of the factors that could lead Americans to make at or below $50K per year in 1994.
+- The machine learning model had some notions of the factors that could lead Americans to make above $50K per year in 1994; however, this would be better in the future as a regression study that goes back to the original education number column from the original dataset and uses that as the benchmark of education.
+- In addition, capital gains and losses should be used more meaningfully in the future.
+- With more recent data samples, this project would have been better as more of a time series to see the variables' performances over time.

 ## :sunglasses: Website:
 - The website is created using HTML, CSS, and Javascript.